atxtechbro/tech-skills-gym/AmazonQ.md

 ## The Primary Learning Prompt

 ```
 I want to learn [technology/skill] from beginner to proficient level.
-Please create a series of progressive exercises that will:
+Please create a series of progressive guided practices that will:

 1. Start with fundamentals and build to advanced concepts
-2. Present one exercise at a time
+2. Present one practice at a time
-3. Wait for my completion before moving to the next exercise
+3. Wait for my completion before moving to the next one
-4. Track my progress (e.g., "Exercise 7/14")
+4. Track my progress (e.g., "Practice 7/14")
 5. Allow me to ask follow-up questions without losing context

-For each exercise:
+For each practice:
 - Provide clear instructions
 - Explain why this skill is useful
 - Show examples of expected output or behavior
-- Offer hints if I get stuck
+- Guide me through the process

-Press Y when you're ready to move to the next exercise.
+Press Y when you're ready to move to the next practice.
 ```

 ## Key Components Analysis